tech-learning-collective/tech-learning-collective.github.io/about/index.md

 backgroundColor: rgba(122, 156, 44, 1)
 ---

-The Tech Learning Collective is an educational initiative run by radical queer and femme technologists offering unparalleled, low-cost computer classes primarily to marginalized groups and individuals who are politically engaged.
+Tech Learning Collective is an apprenticeship-based technology school aiming to train politically self-motivated individuals in the art of hypermedia, Information Technology, and radical political praxis.
+Run by radical queer and femme technologists, we offer unparalleled, low-cost computer classes primarily to marginalized groups and individuals who are politically engaged.
 Unlike coding bootcamps that focus on moving the highest number of students through rote task-completion for the goal of job placement, Tech Learning Collective teachers facilitate foundational skill building through Socratic discussion and kinetic, experience-based training.

 We are [different from many other educational institutions](#our-difference) in a variety of ways.
 Many of these differences grew organically from [our unique history](#our-history).
 Our team has two primary goals for the Tech Learning Collective.
 These are: